Objectives

 Project Conception and Goal

 Buildings consume about half the energy used in the US.
-Getting all buildings to net zero emissions is a critical task for climate change mitigation, but new building construction creates significant new emissions—typically two to four times more than renovations—and house by house retrofits are too slow.
+Getting all buildings to net zero emissions is a critical task for climate change mitigation, but new building construction creates significant new emissions—typically two to four times more than renovations—and house-by-house retrofits are too slow.

 The EcoBlock concept recognizes the block as a common unit of organization in urban and suburban America – in fact, most cities in the world.
 Blocks come in different sizes and shapes, but the basic block structure appears in all places with moderate to high population density.
 The EcoBlock aims to harness that structure to make clean technology more affordable.